-IN WITNESS WHEREOF , the Parties hereto have caused this Agreement to be executed as a sealed instrument in their names by their properly and duly authorized officers or representatives.
+IN WITNESS WHEREOF, the Parties hereto have caused this Agreement to be executed as a sealed instrument in their names by their properly and duly authorized officers or representatives.

-HALO-BIO RNAI THERAPEUTICS, INC. by its authorized signatory: PROTIVA BIOTHERAPEUTICS INC. by its authorized signatory: Name: /s/ Todd M. Hauser Todd M. Hauser CEO /s/ Mark J. Murray Mark J. Murray President and Chief Executive Officer limited purpose set forth in Section 8.4 above and for confirm with respect to itself, Protiva and their Affiliates and Sections 8 IRA PHARMACEUTICALS CORPORATION. uthorized signatory: Per: Name: Title:
+uthorized signatory: by its authorized signatory: /s/ Todd M. Hauser Per: /s/ Mark J. Murray Todd M. Hauser Name: Mark J. Murray CEO Title: President and Chief Executive Officer IRA PHARMACEUTICALS CORPORATION. uthorized signatory: uthorized signatory: /s/ Todd M. Hauser Todd M. Hauser CEO limited purpose set forth in Section 8.4 above and for conto itself, Protiva and their Affiliates and Sections 8.1 and IRA PHARMACEUTICALS CORPORATION. by its a suthorized signatory: by its a substitution of the signatory: by its a substitution of the signature of the signat